Meteorology Manual: The practical guide to the weather

 The text is supported by numerous colour diagrams and photographs, including comprehensive illustration of cloud types and weather systems.

-CONTENTS The origins of weather basic concepts, including atmospheric layers, the significance of temperature, pressure and humidity differences.
+The origins of weather basic concepts, including atmospheric layers, the significance of temperature, pressure and humidity differences.

 Global weather air masses and their distribution around the globe, continental and marine weather, high- and low-pressure regions, climate zones, fronts and jet streams.
 Winds and ocean currents global patterns and seasonal variations.
 Weather systems development and movement of weather systems.